-The volume of saprolite ore that we sell largely depends on the grade of saprolite ore that we mine.
-The volume of limonite ore that we sell to our customers in China largely depends on the demand for NPI and carbon steel in China.
-PAMCO purchases our highgrade saprolite ore that we are able to extract and ship at any given time.
-With respect to our low-grade saprolite and limonite ore, in periods when we are able to extract more ore than we are able to ship, we generally continue our mining operations and stockpile such ore for sale when demand improves or when prices rise to more attractive levels.
-As stated above, the volume of our low-grade saprolite ore and limonite ore sales to our Chinese customers is roughly correlated with the LME nickel price, with volume increasing as nickel prices rise.
-In addition to sales of nickel ore to PAMCO, SMM and our customers in China and Australia, we sell limonite ore from our Rio Tuba mine to the Coral Bay HPAL facility, in which we have a 10% equity interest, and from our Taganito mine to the Taganito HPAL facility, in which we also have a 10% equity interest.
-CBNC purchases an amount of limonite ore from us sufficient to meet its ore requirements.
+The volume of saprolite ore that NAC sells largely depends on the grade of saprolite ore that it mines.
+The volume of limonite ore that it sells to customers in China largely depends on the demand for NPI and carbon steel in China.
+PAMCO purchases high-grade saprolite ore that the Group is able to extract and ship at any given time.
+With respect to low-grade saprolite and limonite ore, in periods when the Group is able to extract more ore than it is able to ship, it generally continues its mining operations and stockpiles such ore for sale when demand improves or when prices rise to more attractive levels.
+As stated above, the volume of the Group's low-grade saprolite ore and limonite ore sales to Chinese customers is roughly correlated with the LME nickel price, with volume increasing as nickel prices rise.
+In addition to sales of nickel ore to PAMCO and customers in China, the Group sells limonite ore from its Rio Tuba mine to the Coral Bay HPAL facility, in which we have a 10% equity interest, and from our Taganito mine to the Taganito HPAL facility, in which the Parent Company also has a 10% equity interest.
+CBNC purchases an amount of limonite ore from the Group sufficient to meet its ore requirements.
 The annual capacity of its Coral Bay HPAL facility was originally 10,000 tonnes of contained nickel and was expanded to 20,000 tonnes of contained nickel in the second half of 2009, resulting in a higher volume of limonite ore sales from RTN.
 In 2010, the Coral Bay HPAL facility was able to attain an annual capacity of 24,000 tonnes as a result of the facility's expansion in 2009 which became fully operational in 2010.
-The Taganito HPAL facility has an annual capacity of 30,000 tonnes of mixed nickel-cobalt sulfide over an estimated thirty (30) year Project life.
+The Taganito HPAL facility has an annual capacity of 30,000 tonnes of mixed nickel-cobalt sulfide over an estimated thirty (30) year project life.

-Type and Grade of Ore that we Mine
+Type and Grade of Ore that NAC Mines

-We realize higher sales prices for our saprolite ore than for our limonite ore.
-Accordingly, the type and grade (which is a factor of nickel content) of the ore that we mine affects our revenues from year to year.
-The quantity of saprolite ore that we mine annually depends on the customer demand and the availability of such ore at our mine sites.
-The mix between high-and low-grade saprolite ore at our minesites coupled with our long-term mining plan determines the quantities of each that we extract on an annual basis.
-The quantity of limonite ore that we mine on an annual basis depends on the amount of such ore that needs to be removed in order to extract the saprolite ore, as well as market demand.
+NAC realizes higher sales prices for saprolite ore than for limonite ore.
+Accordingly, the type and grade (which is a factor of nickel content) of the ore that the Group mines affects its revenues from year to year.
+The quantity of saprolite ore that it mines annually depends on the customer demand and the availability of such ore at its mine sites.
+The mix between high-and low-grade saprolite ore at the Group's mine sites coupled with its long-term mining plan determines the quantities of each that it extracts on an annual basis.
+The quantity of limonite ore that it mines on an annual basis depends on the amount of such ore that needs to be removed in order to extract the saprolite ore, as well as market demand.

-In 2017 and 2016, we sold an aggregate of 17,702.5 thousand WMT and 19,254.1 thousand WMT, respectively.
+In 2018 and 2017, NAC sold an aggregate of 19.35 million WMT and 17.70 million WMT, respectively.